epogrebnyak/luhmann/README.md

 ## What I learned so far

-- I can use https://github.com/eyeseast/python-frontmatter/ to manage markdown metadata ('front matter')
+- I can use https://github.com/eyeseast/python-frontmatter/ to manage markdown metadata ('front matter')  in YAML, TOML or JSON

 ## Reviewed